cypress-io/cypress/packages/frontend-shared/README.md

 #### [Headless UI](https://headlessui.dev/)
 We are using some components from Headless UI as the basis for UI patterns like modals, custom dropdowns, and expanding panels.
 We use Headless UI because it is well documented and the accessibility features are properly thought out.
 These advantages outweigh the occasional workarounds we have to use in order to get sophisticated behavior working that Headless UI does not support.

+### Router

+Only `@packages/app` has a router, so details are described in its [README](../app/README.md).
 ### Styles

 #### Tailwind and Windi
-We use [Tailwind](https://tailwindcss.com/) through [Windi CSS](https://windicss.org/).
+We use [Tailwind](https://tailwindcss.com/) through [WindiCSS](https://windicss.org/).
 The codebase is utility-driven and all CSS that can be achieved through utility classes is written that way.
 The main way to reuse CSS in multiple places is to extract a component that applies the utility classes and can wrap other elements as needed.

 #### Explicit Pixel Values
 WindiCSS can create CSS classes as build time based on what class names we use in our components.
 That means syntax like this will work: